 The pool area as seen from the balcony, and hanging out in the lobby!

-We have stayed each time in a gorgeous corner room on a high floor, with stunning ocean and beach views from two sides, and a good sized balcony.
-It has always been very clean and the beds are some of the most comfortable I have ever slept in.
-The restaurant and housekeeping staff are all friendly, and there’s an air of Aloha around the hotel.
-Whatever your budget or preference, I imagine all the rooms are of the usual high Marriott standard, and many have ocean views.
+We have stayed each time in a lovely corner room on a high floor, with stunning ocean and beach views from two sides, and a good sized balcony.
+It has always been very clean and the beds are some of the most comfortable I have slept in.
+There’s a definite air of Aloha around the hotel.

 On some occasions, if we’ve got an early flight the next day, or we’re tired from excursions to the North Shore, we’ve opted for room service at the Marriott – which is always very good – and watched the world go by from our balcony.
 Sometimes you just need a Marriott burger!

 However, with such a huge selection of restaurants in the Waikiki area, you must drag yourself away from the hotel complex and hit the town.
 Here are a few eateries that we’ve really enjoyed..

 Hy’s has been an iconic fixture in Waikiki for over 40 years.
 I always look forward to coming here.
 I think it’s been owned by different companies over the years, but has retained it’s old world glamour and excellent service.